fuzz/etcdon/README.md

 ### QuickStart DON_HOST

 You also need to add the `export DON_HOST=hostname` line to (one of) your shell's configuration files so it loads automatically in the future.

+#### Ubuntu

-On Ubuntu this is a file named `.profile` that is in your home directory.
-You can add the line to it by typing the following, replacing `hostname` with the hostname or IP address of your server.
+On Ubuntu type the following, replacing `hostname` with the hostname or IP address of your server.
+Be sure to use two ">>", which means "add to the end of the existing file", rather than using just one ">", which means "overwrite the existing file".

 ```
 echo "export DON_HOST=hostname" >> ~/.profile
 ```

+#### macOS

-On macOS instead use the following, replacing `hostname` with the hostname or IP address of your server.
+On macOS type the following, replacing `hostname` with the hostname or IP address of your server.
+Be sure to use two ">>", which means "add to the end of the existing file", rather than using just one ">", which means "overwrite the existing file".

 ```
 echo "export DON_HOST=hostname" >> /.zshenv
 ```

-Be sure to use two ">>", which means "add to the end of the existing file", rather than using just one ">", which means "overwrite the existing file".

-If you are on a system other than macOS or Ubuntu you can use a search engine to figure out the appropriate file for your system.
+If you are on a system other than macOS or Ubuntu you can use a search engine to find the appropriate file for your system.

 ### QuickStart cron